ypriverol/github-paper/REVIEWS.md

    original analysis, and cannot rely on availability of versioned software after the fact.

-> Indeed, reproducibility is a broader issue that software only won't
+> Response: Indeed, reproducibility is a broader issue that software alone will not
 > solve.
-We replaced the word reproducibility by two different terms
+We replaced the word reproducibility by two different terms:
 > replicability and traceability.
 The current version of the
 > manuscript explains: "To enable and ensure the
 > replicability and traceability of scientific claims, it is essential